Hip Replacement Surgery

 - Reaching stick to grab objects

-- Firm pillows to raise the hips above the knees when sitting
+- Firm pillows to raise your hips above your knees when sitting

-- Removing loose carpets and electrical cords that may cause you to trip
+Remove loose carpets and electrical cords that may cause you to trip.
+Your healthcare

 Before you agree to the test or the procedure make sure you know:

 - The name of the test or procedure